 One of the most common breathing problems in babies at night is nasal congestion while sleeping or after feeding.
 This is due to the stuffy nose which can cause difficulty while sleeping and feeding but is not a serious cause for alarm.
 Mucus can be suctioned using a bulb syringe in order to ensure that the baby breathes normally again.

 This happens in babies immediately after their birth.
 Sometimes, the lungs are filled with extra fluid leading to breathing difficulty.
 Extra oxygen is given is such instances, and a full recovery can be expected within a few days.

 How to Treat Infant Breathing Problems

 In case of serious noises and retractions, immediate consultation with a doctor is a must.
-Further tests and symptoms will help the doctor to advice medications or antibiotics for the same.
+Further tests and symptoms can help the doctor diagnose the problem and suggest medication or antibiotics for the same.
 At times, even x-rays are recommended to confirm suspicions of serious lung ailments.
 But with immediate medical attention, broad-spectrum antibiotics, and medicines, breathing difficulty in newborn babies can be treated.

 Tips for Concerned Parents

-Breathing problems in newborn babies are quite common these days.
-It may or may not be a cause of serious respiratory illness in infants, but with proper supervision of parents and immediate medical attention, this disorder can be treated and hence it will restore normal breathing pattern.
+Breathing problems in newborn babies are common, but treatable.
+It may or may not be a cause of serious respiratory illness in infants, but with proper supervision of parents and immediate medical attention, this disorder can be treated to restore the normal breathing pattern.